DETAILED ACTION

 See claim 21;

-Claim 18 recites “Alight-emitting device comprising: a bank provided with a through-hole including an opening sidewall, the opening sidewall being inclined; a lower layer electrode formed on the bank, closing the through-hole; an upper layer electrode formed above the lower layer electrode; and an EL layer formed between the lower layer electrode and the upper layer electrode, adjacently to the lower layer electrode and the upper layer electrode, wherein the lower layer electrode is provided with an inclined face along at least a portion of the opening sidewall, the EL layer includes at least a light-emitting layer and is provided with an inclined face along at least a portion of the inclined face of the lower layer electrode, the upper layer electrode is provided with an inclined face along at least a portion of the inclined face of the EL layer, and an angle formed by a lower face of the bank and the opening sidewall is equal to or greater than 20˚ and equal to or less than 30˚.”
+Claim 18 recites “A light-emitting device comprising: a bank provided with a through-hole including an opening sidewall, that is inclined; a lower layer electrode formed on the bank, such that the lower layer electrode closes the through-hole; an upper layer electrode formed above the lower layer electrode; and an electroluminescent (EL) layer formed between the lower layer electrode and the upper layer electrode, such that the EL layer is adjacent to the lower layer electrode and the upper layer electrode, wherein the lower layer electrode is provided with an inclined face along at least a portion of the opening sidewall, the EL layer includes at least a light-emitting layer and is provided with an inclined face along at least a portion of the inclined face of the lower layer electrode, the upper layer electrode is provided with an inclined face along at least a portion of the inclined face of the EL layer, and an angle formed by a lower face of the bank and the opening sidewall is equal to or greater than 20˚ and equal to or less than 30˚.”

 See claims 1-3;